xiechenxi99/DNAEdit_code/README.md

     ```
     python scripts/run_script_dnaedit.py --device_number 0 --exp_yaml configs/DNAEdit_FLUX_exp.yaml --save ./output
     ```
+3. If you want to inference on **DNA-Bench**, you can simply modify the json path as 'DNA-Bench/long_mapping_file.json' .
 ### 3️⃣ Inference on Your Image
 #### Quick Start
 1. **Configure Model Path**